 A: If you are a stockholder of record and you do not cast your vote, no votes will be cast on your behalf on any of the items of business at the Annual Meeting.
 If you are a stockholder of record and you properly sign and return your proxy card, your shares will be voted as you direct.
-If no instructions are indicated on such proxy card and you are a stockholder of record, shares represented by the proxy will be voted in the manner recommended by the Board on all matters presented in this proxy statement, namely "FOR" all six of the director nominees, "FOR" the ratification of the appointment of Plante Moran as our independent registered public accounting firm, "FOR" the approval, on an advisory basis, of the compensation of our executive officers named in this proxy statement, "FOR" the amendment to our Amended and Restated Certificate of Incorporation, as amended, requiring a supermajority director vote to fix the number of directors at more than seven; "FOR" the amendment to our Amended and Restated Certificate of Incorporation, as amended, eliminating or limiting the personal liability of officers to the extent permitted by recent amendments to the Delaware General Corporation Law, "FOR" the amendment to our Amended and Restated Certificate of Incorporation, as amended, to amend the exclusive forum provision, and "FOR" the approval of the Xtant Medical Holdings, Inc. 2023 Equity Incentive Plan.
+If no instructions are indicated on such proxy card and you are a stockholder of record, shares represented by the proxy will be voted in the manner recommended by the Board on all matters presented in this proxy statement, namely "FOR" all six of the director nominees, "FOR" the ratification of the appointment of Plante Moran as our independent registered public accounting firm, "FOR" the approval, on an advisory basis, of the compensation of our executive officers named in this proxy statement, "FOR" the amendment to our Amended and Restated Certificate of Incorporation, as amended, requiring a supermajority director vote to fix the number of directors at more than seven; "FOR" the amendment to our Amended and Restated Certificate of Incorporation Law, "FOR" the amendment to our Amended and Restated Certificate of Certificate of Law, "FOR" the amendment to our Amended and Restated Certificate of Incorporation Law, "FOR" the amendment to our Amended and Restated Certificate of Incorporation, as amended, to amend the exclusive forum provision, and "FOR" the approval of the Xtant Medical Holdings, Inc. 2023 Equity Incentive Plan.